MyCodeIsAmazing/ydb/ydb/docs/en/core/security/audit-log.md

 # Audit log

-_Audit logging_ in {{ ydb-short-name }} creates a security-focused record of what action was performed, who performed an action, when it happened, and whether the action succeeded.
+_An audit log_ is a stream of events that includes data about all the operations that tried to change the {{ ydb-short-name }} objects.
+The audit log captures:

+* What action was performed.
+* Who performed the action.
+* When the action occurred.
+* Whether the action succeeded.

 Unlike diagnostic logs that capture implementation details for troubleshooting, the audit log preserves accountability information for security monitoring, compliance verification, and incident investigations.
 It records both successful and rejected operations that may affect access, configuration, or data exposure across the cluster.

 The cluster-wide [`audit_config`](#audit-log-configuration) section defines how these events are serialized and where they are delivered.
 By configuring this section, you select stream destinations (file, Unified Agent, or `stderr`), enable additional sources, and fine-tune the *log classes* (request groups described in [Log classes](#log-classes)).